What are the different types of animal spirit guides?

 For example, a lot of people new to paganism are eager to have that stereotypical black cat, and hurriedly proclaim their pet to be their familiar, or go out and adopt one with that intention… On the other hand, you have those who will argue that the relationship between a witch and a familiar goes much deeper than that, and has to hold up to a list of strict criteria in order to be considered valid.

-One thing that seems to set my opinion apart from other popular opinions in the modern witchcraft culture is that I don’t believe a familiar has to specifically aid a witch in “spell work.”
+One thin that seems to set my opinion apart from the other popular opinions in the modern witchcraft culture is that I don’t believe a familiar has to specifically aid a witch in “spell work.”

 Of course, I perform rituals when I feel called to, but what makes me a “Witch” every day of my life is my way of seeing the spiritual significance in every part of my daily experience, and consciously choosing to create ritual around my otherwise mundane tasks, inserting intention into everything that I do.